Wheel of Fortune and Fantasy: Cast

+Soundtrack

+The soundtrack consists of three short pieces for solo piano by Robert Schumann: Kinderszenen, Op.
+15 No. 1 Von fremden Ländern und Menschen, No. 7 Träumerei, and Waldszenen, Op.
+82 No. 1 Eintritt.
+The end credits give the performer's name as Hazuki Kikuchi (菊池葉月).
+Hazuki Kikuchi is also the name of an actor appearing in several of Hamaguchi's films, although not in Wheel of Fortune and Fantasy.
+It is not clear if this is one and the same person.
+The website of the recording studio has details regarding the venue and the instrument used, but not the performer or the date of recording.
+It also indicates that Hamaguchi was present during the recording session.

 Release

 On February 11, 2021, the Berlin International Film Festival announced that the film had been selected to have its worldwide premiere in the Competition of the 71st festival.
 Due to cinemas in Berlin being closed due to the level of COVID-19 infections, the film did not have its world public premiere in Berlin but was instead previewed online and in cinemas in four other cities across the world to buyers, the press, and the festival juries from March 1–5, 2021.
 It was also selected for the Gala Presentation section of the 26th Busan International Film Festival and screened there on October 7, 2021.

 It was released in both physical and virtual cinemas in the United States and Canada from October 15, 2021, by Film Movement.

 It was released in physical and virtual cinemas in the United Kingdom and Ireland on February 11, 2022, by Modern Films.

 Reception

 Rotten Tomatoes reported that 99% of critics have given the film a positive review based on 108 reviews, with an average rating of 8.4/10.
 The site's critics consensus reads "Writer-director Ryūsuke Hamaguchi explores multiple facets of the human condition with Wheel of Fortune and Fantasy, all to delightfully affecting effect."
 On Metacritic, the film has an assigned score of 86 out of 100, based on 19 critic reviews, denoting "universal acclaim".

 Wheel of Fortune and Fantasy was ranked fifth on Cahiers du Cinéma's top 10 films of 2022 list.
 The film was also named one of Jonathan Rosenbaum's "Best Films of 2022".